-Vortex is a contracted Medicare provider and can bill most PPO plans with out-of-network coverage.
-We offer a discounted private pay rate to those without insurance coverage and accept Worker's Comp on a case-by-case basis.
-Please call for information.
+Vortex accepts and bills Medicare, PPO plans with out-of-network benefits, and Worker's Comp plans.
+We also offer a discounted private pay rate to those without insurance coverage.

 For your convenience, our New Patient paperwork is available to download as a PDF form.
 Please download and complete these forms in preparation for your first appointment.
 You can email them ahead of time or bring them to your evaluation.